 The one key thing to remember is that the batteries you choose is vitally important for the performance of your camera and read the retailers information and recommendations carefully.
 Remember, all AA batteries may look the same but they are very different in terms of power output and quality!

-Wildlife trail cameras usually hold between 4 and 12 AA batteries.
+Most cameras usually hold between 4 and 12 batteries.
 If you are planning to check your camera regularly and are able to swap the batteries at the same time then a camera running from just 4 is likely to be more than enough.
-However, if your camera will be out in the field and you won’t have access for long periods at a time then choose a camera with more battery capacity (or even use batteries alongside a solar panel if possible, more on these later in the guide).
+However, if your camera will be out in the field and you won’t have access for long periods at a time then choose a camera with more battery capacity (or even use batteries alongside a solar panel if possible, more on these later in the guide)

 How long will my batteries last before I need to change or recharge them?

 We get asked this question at lot with regards to trail cameras and it’s always very difficult to answer as it depends upon many different variables such as:

 - Which type of battery is being used?

 - Is it set to record 1080P video or only capture still images?